amckim2022/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 - After fork, parent and child each have their own copy of `x`.
 - When the child changes `x` to 200, it only changes its copy.
 - When the parent changes `x` to 300, it only changes its copy.
-- The two processes do not affect each other because fork() uses copy-on-write memory.
 */
 ```